ietf-teep/architecture/draft-ietf-teep-architecture.md

 and proprietary claim sets.

 ## TEEP Attestation Flow
-Attesations are required in TEEP under the following flows:
+Attestations are required in TEEP under the following flows:

   - When a TEE responds with device state information (dsi) to the TAM or SP, including a "GetDeviceState" response, "InstallTA" response, etc.